 The second post in The Listening Room series is dedicated to my favorite [defunct] radio station, Joey 92.3 (at times, as 923 Joey).
 This fueled my love for smooth jazz and easy listening music, which continues up to this day.

 Since I was intrigued by the station’s unusual choice of songs (including some commercials, which complimented the radio station as well), I decided to listen to it for a week.
-And then for a month… And then I’m on it until its sudden change in format a few years later.
-I never switch to any other stations for the time being, thinking Joey is the perfect radio station to listen to.
+And then for a month… And then I’m on it until its sudden change in the format a few years later.
+I never switch to any other radio stations, for the time being, thinking that Joey is the perfect radio station to listen to.

 I listened to Joey for almost 2 years, almost accompanying me with smooth music while sitting in front of the computer.
 Within that period of listening to that station:

 - I started listening to a handful of smooth jazz and easy listening music, particularly those from David Benoit, George Benson, Hiroshima, Yutaka, George Duke, Michael Franks, Basia, Lee Ritenour, The Jones Girls, The Manhattan Transfer, Angela Bofill, Everything But The Girl, Paulinho Da Costa, John Kaizan Neptune, Swan Dive, and a lot more.

 - I remember hearing the catchy song “Paper Mache” by Rita Calypso playing on this station a few times, which was written by Burt Bacharach and Hal David and originally performed by Dionne Warwick.
 I liked that version of the song so much, and it took me so long to figure out the singer and the song (as well as downloading it).